Please note, the course sequence may vary slightly from year to year. Contact the Department of Global Studies, Sociology, and TESOL for information.

-It is necessary to maintain a teaching position abroad up to the final summer session.
-It is possible for teachers who have had to drop out of the program to join the campus-based M.A./TESOL program.
+It is necessary to maintain a teaching position abroad for two years.
+It is possible for teachers who have had to drop out of the program to join the campus-based or online M.A. in TESOL programs.
 These students must pay the full tuition rate.
 It is also possible to request and rejoin the field-based program at a later date.

 What happens if a teacher fails or withdraws from a class?

 The field-based program is set up so that teachers proceed through the program with the same cohort.
 If a teacher withdraws or fails a class, she or he may join a new cohort to take the needed classes.
-However, classes are offered only once a year and there is no guarantee that every class will be offered every year.
+However, there is no guarantee that every class will be offered every year.
 Thus, failing or withdrawing from a class would prolong the time it takes to complete the degree.
-A 3.0 GPA is required to obtain an M.A. degree.
+A 3.0 GPA is required to obtain a master's degree.

 How many units can be transferred into the program?

-Up to six units of related graduate course work may be transferred into the M.A./TESOL program by petition.
+Up to six units of related graduate course work may be transferred into the M.A. in TESOL program by petition.
 See the section "Transfer Credit" in the Graduate Catalog for the specific requirements for transfer credit.

 How long does it take to complete the degree?

-If no classes are dropped or repeated, it takes three years to complete the master's degree.
+If no classes are dropped or repeated, it takes two years to complete the master's degree.